-2.)
-Body also refers to "paint & body" (P&B) work.
 GP AutoWerks does NOT do P&B work.
 Instead, GP serves two roles in this area: a.)
 As a quality assurance supervisor for Porsche owners that prefer not to deal with the intricacies of P&B work. b.)
-GP preps a car or body parts for the paint & body shop that will do the P&B work.
-In either case, GP can assume responsibility to fine tune body parts once P&B is completed to ensure Porsche fit standards being satisfied.
+GP preps car and/or body parts for the paint & body shop that will do the P&B work.
+In either case, GP can assume responsibility to fine tune body parts once P&B is completed.
+This ensures Porsche fit standards being satisfied.

-Does it cost you more for GP assuming responsibility for quality assurance?
+Does it cost you more for GP to assume responsibility for quality assurance?
 If you value your sanity and only want to see your Porsche in good order when all's said and done...
 GP body work supervision is a bargain you'll value.